 Our Study Encouragement Scheme is available for employees to undertake external study in agreed areas.

 There are a number of prerequisites to employment within the APVMA.
 Police records, employment history and employment references will be checked prior to engagement.
 A person is not eligible for engagement unless they meet the following conditions:

 All new ongoing APVMA employees who are not already ongoing employees within the APS are required to serve a period of six months probation.
 The probationary period enables a manager to assess a probationer's suitability for employment in regards to conduct and work performance, while at the same time allowing new employees an opportunity to decide whether the organisation is right for them.

 Australian citizenship is a requirement for all ongoing and non-ongoing employment in the APVMA.
 However, it should be noted if you are not an Australian Citizen, you may still apply.
 The CEO has delegation to waiver the citizenship requirement where applicants have sought after skills, qualifications and experience that is considered essential for our organisation.
 Note that while the citizenship requirement may be waived it is expected that citizenship would be obtained as soon as possible.

 Formal qualifications are required to undertake some duties and are specified in the selection documentation where applicable.
 Qualifications will usually be verified.

 Security and character clearance

 All staff must undertake a security clearance at the Baseline level, as a minimum, and to maintain that level of clearance while working at the APVMA.
 Where a higher level of clearance is necessary to perform the functions of a particular role this will be made clear to candidates at the recruitment phase.
 Police records, employment history and employment references will usually be checked prior to engagement.

-New ongoing employees will undergo a medical examination by a nominated medical practitioner to assess whether their health and physical fitness is of an appropriate standard in order to undertake their duties.
+New ongoing employees may be required to undergo a medical examination by a nominated medical practitioner to assess whether their health and physical fitness is of an appropriate standard in order to undertake their duties.
 Where the probationer's health and physical fitness is not of a satisfactory standard, their: